Global configuration

 Now value

-When formatting relative dates and times, next-intl will format times in relation to a reference point in time that is referred to as “now”.
-By default, this is the time a component renders.
+will format times in relation to a reference point in time that is referred to as “now”.
+While it can be beneficial in terms of caching to provide this value where necessary, you can provide a global value for now

 import {getRequestConfig} from 'next-intl/server';